-This bill revises the taxation framework for health maintenance organizations (HMOs) in Iowa by repealing the existing premium tax under Code chapter 432 and introducing a new health care-related tax under Code chapter 432B.
-The new tax will apply to HMOs, including those contracted with the Department of Health and Human Services for the medical assistance program, and will be based on "taxable funds," which include payments received for health care services while excluding certain federal payments.
-The tax rates are set at 3.5% for the first three quarters of 2026 and 0.95% for the last quarter of 2026, continuing at 0.95% in subsequent years.
-The bill also modifies the tax payment schedule, requiring prepayments in June and August, and establishes a retroactive applicability to January 1, 2026, contingent upon federal approval.
+This bill revises the taxation framework for health maintenance organizations (HMOs) in Iowa by eliminating the existing premium tax and introducing a new health care-related tax under Code chapter 432B.
+The new tax will apply to payments received by HMOs for health care services and payments made to providers, with tax rates starting at 3.5% for the first three quarters of 2026 and decreasing to 0.95% in subsequent years.
+The bill also specifies that certain federal payments to HMOs will be exempt from this tax.
+Additionally, it modifies the current tax payment schedule, requiring prepayments of the health care-related tax, contingent upon federal approval from the Centers for Medicare and Medicaid Services.

 Statutes affected: Introduced: 249A.13, 432.1, 432.2, 508C.9, 514E.1, 514B.31, 432.1B